-Analysis results reveal that 52 pre-service teachers did the online tutoring in their dorms; two did online tutoring in the computer lab, and one did online tutoring at home (Fig. 8).
+Analysis results revealed that 52 pre-service teachers did the online tutoring in their dorms; two did online tutoring in the computer lab, and one did online tutoring at home (Fig. 8).
+This showed that most pre-service teachers have their own computer equipment.